mrushabh13/TicketPlaza_Booking_Application/README.md

 Step 4: Start Booking Service
 Step 5: Start the API Gateway

+To setup the SQL database in your local you need to create a seperate .properties file replicating the one that is already present in the github repo.
+The naming convention shouldbe followed just change the name to your name.
+And in the services change the spring.profiles.active=TO-YOUR-NAME .You will need to make the changes as per you system the username and password.
+Also create the schema event_details and ticket_booking in the sql database.
+These .properties files will need to be commited to the following repo https://github.com/mrushabh13/config-server-repo

 Technologies Used
 Java (Spring Boot)
 Eureka for service discovery